puneethrajg/Grocery-Store-Management-System/README.md

      ```

 5. **Setup Database**:
-   - Create and configure your database using the provided SQL scripts (`schema.sql`).
+   - Create and configure your database using the provided SQL scripts (`GSMS.sql`).

 ## Usage